 What is cytology?

 Cytology is the examination of a single cell type, as often found in fluid specimens.
-Used extensively to diagnose cancer, cytology is also used in screening for fetal abnormalities, pap smears, diagnosing infectious organisms, and other screening and diagnostic areas.
+It's mainly used to diagnose or screen for cancer.
+It's also used to screen for fetal abnormalities, for pap smears, to diagnose infectious organisms, and other screening and diagnostic areas.

-The cells to be examined may be obtained through the following methods:
+The cells to be examined may be taken through the following methods:

 Scraping or brushing the tissue surface

 Fine-needle aspirations (removing cells by drawing them through a fine needle)